How aggregation works

 With the Natick Electricity Aggregation Program

-If you participate, you will see two changes on your Eversource electric bill beginning the month after you enroll:
+If you participate, you will see two changes on your electric bill beginning the month after you are enrolled:

-1. Natick’s electricity supplier, Direct Energy, will be listed on your bill as your electricity supplier.
+- Natick’s electricity supplier will be listed on your Eversource bill as your electricity supplier.

-2. Eversource will use the Natick Electricity Aggregation Program price to calculate the Supply portion of your electric bill instead of their own Basic Service price.
+- Eversource will use a Natick price to calculate the Supply portion of your electric bill instead of their Basic Service price.

 Otherwise, your primary relationship for electricity will remain with Eversource.
 This means:

-• You will continue to call Eversource if your power goes out.
-Eversource will continue to deliver electricity, restore electricity service after a power outage, and maintain the poles and wires.
+- You will continue to call Eversource if your power goes out.
+Your electric utility will continue to deliver your electricity, restore electricity service after a power outage, and maintain the poles and wires.